 Once we secured our first customer we hired four additional engineers to the team.

-Team Lead in a growing engineering team building Osirium, a linux–based task automation and privileged user management appliance for VMWare written in Python, C♯ and Ruby on Rails.
+Team Lead in a growing engineering team building PxM Platform, a linux–based task automation and privileged user management appliance for VMware written in Python, C♯ and Ruby on Rails.

-Director of Job Done Tick; a little consulting outfit that has written networking software, built the first version of the data processing pipeline and web backend for a popular Oxford dictionary and built two mobile apps.
+Director of Job Done Tick; a little consulting outfit that has written networking software, the first version of the data processing pipeline & web backend for a popular Oxford dictionary and two mobile apps.